-Bushkill Falls Hiking Trails
+1. Bushkill Falls

 There are four trails at Bushkill Falls that vary in difficulty.
 The easier routes still afford you excellent vantage points of some waterfalls, but not all of them.
 For that, you’ll have to traverse the longest path, the Red Trail.
 As you stroll along these paths, keep an eye out for the wildlife!
 Bird watching is another popular activity here.

-Delaware Water Gap Hiking Trails
+2. Delaware Water Gap

 This protected national recreational area spans over 70,000 acres.
 There are several educational and historical sites in the Delaware Water Gap as well as an abundance of outdoor recreation.

-The Appalachian National Scenic Trail
+3. The Appalachian National Scenic Trail

-Lehigh Gorge State Park Hiking Trail
+Lehigh Gorge State Park

-This state park spans over 4,000 acres.
-The most distinguishing feature of Lehigh Gorge State Park is the gorge resulting from Lehigh River carving through the surrounding rock.
+Lehigh Gorge State Park spans over 4,000 acres.
+The most distinguishing feature of this state park is the gorge resulting from Lehigh River carving through the surrounding rock.
 Whitewater rafting is a popular activity here, but don’t overlook the fantastic Glen Onoko Falls and Lehigh Gorge Overlook Trail!
-Discover a piece of adventure on this loop trail, and be sure to bring your camera along to snap pictures of the waterfall from several different viewpoints.
-The drive from Mountaintop Lodge to Lehigh Gorge State Park is just over a half hour.
+Be sure to bring your camera along to snap pictures of the waterfall from several different viewpoints along this loop trail.

-Promised Land State Park Hiking Trails
+4. Promised Land State Park

 Explore 50 miles of forested hiking trails at Promised Land State Park.
 Take the Bruce Lake Trail around a natural glacial lake as you take in the sights of the various hemlock, beech, oak, and maple trees.
 Or, explore the Conservation Island Loop, a peaceful stroll around Conservation Island with the lake surrounding you!